jekyll/jekyll/docs/_docs/installation.md

 <div class="note info">
   <h5>Running Jekyll on Windows</h5>
   <p>
-    While Windows is not officially supported, it is possible to get it running on Windows.
+    While Windows is not officially supported, it is possible to get Jekyll running on Windows.
 Special instructions can be found on our
     <a href="../windows/#installation">Windows-specific docs page</a>.
   </p>